Tuesday, May 8th, 2018 https://adamkhan.net/rambles/denver-met

-Even as my flight had approached Denver’s McLean Airport, my mild surprise at the flat barren landscape east of the city had fallen away to a stab of anxiety.
-Because I’m speaking, oh dear.
+Even as my flight had approached Denver’s McLean Airport, my mild surprise at the flat barren landscape east of the city had fallen away to a stab of anxiety — because I’m speaking, oh dear.
 Once upon a time I did attend a college where public speaking was the only required course, and didn’t always do terribly badly, but that was many years ago.
 Oh dear.

 Next door to the Italian place is a ramen restaurant full of students.
 Groups throng outside awaiting tables but seating for a single diner is no problem.
 Here the discomfort of eating alone is alleviated by squashed benches and single-course fare.
 Students abound; a father and his teenage daughters are crammed up next to me.
-The Asian soup arrives in its big wooden bowl; what a fabulous recuperation from a long airplane ride and a day extended 7 hours.
+The Asian soup arrives in its big wooden bowl; what fabulous recuperation from a long airplane ride and a day extended 7 hours.

-The soup signifies.
-On another day I may well have followed the innkeeper’s recommendation due simply to it being my only instruction.
+This soup signifies.
+On another day I may well have followed the innkeeper’s recommendation due to it simply being my only instruction.
 Thankfully, this time at least, mental chatter and rigidity have given way to feeling.
 Slurping all this heartening egg, herb and obvious goodness has come from noting what’s within, not suggestions from without.

-Back in my room however the traditional wood panelling and patterned ceiling foment some doubt.
+Back in my room however the traditional wood panelling and patterned ceiling foment some self-doubt.
 Am I paying more than necessary for this preliminary night’s stay?
 Decades-old memories inspired me to choose midwestern neighborhood grace and tranquility over a more expensive downtown hotel or less expensive guesthouse room.
 The thought was to calm and encourage me the night before the conference.
 Well, thank for your kindness; it is indeed very nice.